Tyrannosaurus: Diet and feeding behavior

-Tyrannosaurus may have had infectious saliva used to kill its prey, as proposed by William Abler in 1992.
-Abler observed that the (tiny protuberances) on the cutting edges of the teeth are closely spaced, enclosing little chambers.
-These chambers might have trapped pieces of carcass with bacteria, giving Tyrannosaurus a deadly, infectious bite much like the Komodo dragon was thought to have.
+In 1992, William Abler suggested that Tyrannosaurus may have had infectious saliva used to kill its prey.
+Abler observed that the (tiny protuberances) on the cutting edges of the teeth are closely spaced, enclosing little chambers, which he argued trapped pieces of carcass with bacteria, giving Tyrannosaurus a deadly, infectious bite, as the Komodo dragon was mistakenly thought to have.
 Jack Horner and Don Lessem, in a 1993 popular book, questioned Abler's hypothesis, arguing that Tyrannosauruss tooth serrations as more like cubes in shape than the serrations on a Komodo monitor's teeth, which are rounded.
+The basis for an infectious bite in Tyrannosaurus was further undermined when it was found Komodo dragons do not actually have an infectious bite nor hunt by biting prey and tracking it as it weakens.

-Tyrannosaurus, and most other theropods, probably primarily processed carcasses with lateral shakes of the head, like crocodilians.
+Tyrannosaurus probably primarily processed carcasses with lateral shakes of the head, like crocodilians.
 The head was not as maneuverable as the skulls of allosauroids, due to flat joints of the neck vertebrae.
+Studies on hadrosaur vertebrae from the Hell Creek Formation that were punctured by the teeth of what appears to be a late-stage juvenile Tyrannosaurus indicate that despite lacking the bone-crushing adaptations of the adults, young individuals were still capable of using the same bone-puncturing feeding technique.

-Evidence also strongly suggests that tyrannosaurs were at least occasionally cannibalistic.
-Tyrannosaurus itself has strong evidence pointing towards it having been cannibalistic in at least a scavenging capacity based on tooth marks on the foot bones, humerus, and metatarsals of one specimen.
+One study of Tyrannosaurus specimens with tooth marks in the bones attributable to the same genus was presented as evidence of cannibalism.ref name="HornerCurrie_et.al._2010_Trex_cannibalism">Longrich, N. R. (2010).
+"Cannibalism in Tyrannosaurus rex" Tooth marks in the humerus, foot bones and metatarsals may indicate opportunistic scavenging, rather than wounds caused by combat.
+Other tyrannosaurids may also have practiced cannibalism.

 Parenting

-While there is no direct evidence of Tyrannosaurus raising their young (the rarity of juvenile and nest Tyrannosaur fossils has left researchers guessing), it has been suggested by some that like its closest living relatives, modern archosaurs (birds and crocodiles) Tyrannosaurus may have protected and fed its young.
+While there is no direct evidence of Tyrannosaurus raising their young (given the rarity of juvenile and nest Tyrannosaur fossils), it has been suggested that like its closest living relatives, birds and crocodiles, Tyrannosaurus may have protected and fed its young.
 Crocodilians and birds are often suggested by some paleontologists to be modern analogues for dinosaur parenting.
 Direct evidence of parental behavior exists in other dinosaurs such as Maiasaura peeblesorum, the first dinosaur to have been discovered to raise its young, as well as more closely related Oviraptorids, the latter suggesting parental behavior in theropods.
+Some very young specimens assigned to Tyrannosaurus rex suggest that, although the species may have provided parental care, it was likely limited.